seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **BASSANIO**
 The dearest friend to me, the kindest man,
-The best-condition’d and unwearied spirit
+The best-condition'd and unwearied spirit
 In doing courtesies, and one in whom
 The ancient Roman honour more appears
 Than any that draws breath in Italy.